Yu Dafu: Writing style

 Yu Dafu's literary works are principally autobiographical in nature.
 There are many expressions with personal subjective colors in his works.
 He expresses his thoughts and feelings through the protagonist in the story.
 Moreover, the plot in the story is created based on his personal experience.
 Besides, his relationships with people around him are included in his works, such as his relationship with his mother and wife.
 It is precise because his works are derived from his own life that contemporary readers are very interested in his literary works.

 Yu Dafu's sentimentalism was born in the decadent social reality of the "May 4th Movement Era".
 "The decadent ethos once swept through the world under the banner of aestheticism, and caring about morality was seen as something incompatible with emancipating the mind and reflecting the truth, which was 'decadent art'."
 Yu Dafu had an emotional resonance with this.
 At this time, Yu Dafu's creations were filled with gloomy and depressing "end-of-the-century emotions", but Yu Dafu's "end-of-the-century emotions" were based on the premise of resisting negative reality.

 The story "Sinking" is considered one of the earliest psychological novels in modern Chinese novel history.
 At the same time, this story is viewed as a representative of romanticism, which satisfies one of the main literature characteristics during the May Fourth period.
-The protagonist in the "Sinking" quotes from Chinese literature texts, like the verses of Wang Bo 王勃 (Poet of Tang Dynasty) and Huang Zhongze 黄仲则 (Poet of Qing Dynasty).
+The protagonist in the "Sinking" quotes from ancient Chinese literature texts, like the verses of Wang Bo 王勃 (Poet of Tang Dynasty) and Huang Zhongze 黄仲则 (Poet of Qing Dynasty).
 Besides, the protagonist in the story not only quotes from Chinese literature texts, but he also quotes from Western literature texts, like the poems of Wordsworth (British poet) and Heine (German poet).

 In the mid-1920s, Yu Dafu changed his writing style.
 His writing style changed from romantic individualism to collectivism, especially in new women's image expression.
 In the "Intoxicating Spring Nights", Yu Dafu described how a female factory worker regained her self-confidence in a difficult situation.
 He created an image of a proletarian woman who can strengthen the protagonist.